 - The organic standard has costly compliance requirements that advantage large industrial operators and disadvantages the small, family-run farms that are pillars of our regional economies and cultures.

 Seafood is not eligible for organic certification.
 Our seafood is wild-caught in local Atlantic, Chesapeake and Potomac waters with approved, sustainable catch methods.

 The meat's frozen?
 That's not as good as fresh, is it?

 In most cases, frozen is more reliably "fresh" than fresh.
 What the heck could that mean?
-Well, Near Country's meat processing partner freezes your meat at its peak (which for beef is after dry-aging, which adds flavor, and for pork is immediately after slaughter).
-Once frozen, the quality is locked in, effectively, and it will stay that way for months.
+Well, we freeze and vacuum-seal your meat at its peak.
+For beef, this is right after dry-aging, which adds flavor; for pork, chicken and fish, it's immediately after slaughter.
+Once frozen and sealed, the meat's quality is locked in, effectively, and it will stay that way in our below-0 freezers.

 If the vacuum-sealed plastic around the meat has split, is that OK?

 It is OK.
 The split will have occurred once the meat was already frozen, so it’s still safe to eat.
 If you want to keep it frozen for a while, you should put an additional plastic freezer bag over it.
 However, if you would like a replacement cut next month, just email firstname.lastname@example.org and we’ll replace it for you free of charge.

 Why can't I get into my online account?

 A common reason is this: Signing up for a subscription does not automatically enable an online account.
 Subscribers do need to activate their online accounts by clicking through on an activation email that we send you.
 But since you get a handful of emails from us around the time you sign up, it's possible you missed the one with the online account activation link.
 We can easily resend you a new one.
 Just email us to request it.